PhD - University of Wisconsin-Madison, Madison, WI; MA - University of Wisconsin-Madison, Madison, WI; MA - Yale University, New Haven, CT

 Phone: 416-736-2100 Ext.
 88758

-Rachel’s research connects insights from the field of comparative and international education and the anthropologies of gender, sexuality, and policy.
-Using ethnographic methods, she explores the drivers of diverse migration trajectories in and out of Africa, and the gendered consequences of these trajectories for youth.
-Specifically, she shows how formal education interacts with systems of production and reproduction to shape young people’s lives and possibilities for mobility.
-Rachel pays particular attention to sexuality as a contested terrain on which larger struggles over moral and political authority are waged in moments of transition.
-Her dissertation, entitled Sex, Schooling, and Moral Triage in Malawi, is a multi-sited ethnography of student pregnancy from the transnational girls' education arena to the lives of young mothers.
-Rachel has conducted extensive fieldwork in Southern and Eastern Africa, including in Malawi and in Kenya’s Dadaab Refugee Camps, and with refugee communities resettled in the US.
+Rachel’s research connects insights from the field of comparative and international education and the anthropologies of gender, development, and policy.
+She uses ethnographic methods to critically explore how discourses, programs, and policies related to gender and education intersect with young people’s lives.
+Rachel pays particular attention to sexuality as a contested terrain on which larger struggles over moral and political authority are waged.
+Rachel has conducted extensive fieldwork in Southern and Eastern Africa, including in Malawi and Kenya’s Dadaab refugee camps, as well as with refugee communities resettled in the US.
+Her other scholarly interests include state/NGO/international funder relations; international development education policy; transnational feminisms; girls’ education; and education in protracted refugee situations.

 Faculty & School/Dept